 Yes, maximum visa validity is determined by the reciprocity arrangement with the country that issued your passport and not the country in which you apply.

-Important Notice - New Application Fees: Nonimmigrant and immigrant visa application fees for certain visa categories were changed on September 12, 2014.There will be no change in visitor (Business, Tourism, Medical Treatment), student, or exchange visitor visa fees.
-They are and will remain $160 per applicant.
+Important Notice - New Application Fees: Nonimmigrant and immigrant visa application fees for certain visa categories were changed on September 12, 2014.There is no change in visitor (Business, Tourism, Medical Treatment), student, or exchange visitor visa fees.
+They remain $160 per applicant.
 All visa applicants must pay the fee amounts in effect on the day they pay, with the exception of Immigrant Visa application processing fees paid domestically to the National Visa Center (NVC), which will be effective as of the date of billing.
 More information is available at http://travel.state.gov/content/visas/english/fees/fees-reciprocity-tables.html.

 The Consular Section of the U. S. Embassy in Yerevan provides a variety of services for U.S. citizens and Armenian citizens who wish to travel to the U.S. There are two units in the Consular Section: the U.S. Citizen Services Section and the Visa Section.